 While all of this data helps manufacturing companies to be more efficient, when it comes it comes to creating a manufacturing budget, data is also just as critical.
 Today, there is more data available than ever before, so using the right budgeting and planning tools can create accurate manufacturing budgets that stabilize, and even accelerate, a company toward their goals.

-What is a Manufacturing Budget?
+What is a manufacturing budget?

 A manufacturing budget centers around the expenses involved in the production of a given product.
-It’s made up of three parts – direct materials, labor costs and overhead costs for the number of units predicted.
+It’s made up of three parts: direct materials, labor costs, and overhead costs for the number of units predicted.
 It’s part of the overall production budget.

 With this information, organizations can understand the manufacturing costs of producing an item and can analyze where cost-cutting can occur in the future.
 It also informs the pricing strategy for the product.

-Obviously, a manufacturing budget on its own is a point of data for use by the larger organization.
+A manufacturing budget on its own is a point of data for use by the larger organization.
 But by leveraging historical and current information, manufacturers can build more accurate budgets that can be sliced and diced to create the greatest cost savings and most efficient management of production and overhead.

 At a macro level, all manufacturers understand that cost increases are a fact of life.
 As the raw materials needed for production goes up, so does the cost of creating the product.
 Cost increases for raw materials can be estimated based on historical data, but that may leave a direct materials budget short.
-It could also mean more budget is reserved for a cost increase that never materializes – limiting cash flow that could be used elsewhere.
+It could also mean more budget is reserved for a cost increase that never materializes, limiting cash flow that could be used elsewhere.

-A deeper dive into the data, however, may show an average increase over a number of years but a cyclical increase during shorter periods.
+A deeper dive into the data may show an average increase over a number of years but a cyclical increase during shorter periods.
 For instance, a certain raw material may jump 12 percent over a three year period, but historical data shows only minor adjustments of 3 percent for two years, and then a large increase of 6 percent in the third.

 Direct labor is another area where analyzing data can lead to cost savings and a better budget.
 For companies with seasonal sales cycles, labor hours can be a variable cost that may be more costly right at the moment it's needed most.
 Production adjustments can then be made to better control labor costs.